 This tent sets up in a snap.
 It has a pole matrix that is a little gangly.
 There are a couple of hubs that join the 'legs' to the 'spine' of the structure.
 Once you have the segments locked in, the color-coded pole in one corner makes it clear how everything needs to be oriented, and the grommets and clips come together quickly.
 The cross pole provides a little more headroom but not much.
 The fly tensions easily as well, which we find to be an undervalued feature.

-This model is simple, but if you like easy, the REI Passage 2 offers a really straightforward X-pole design that goes up in no time.
+This model is simple, but if you like easy, there are some tents with a really straightforward X-pole design that go up in no time.

 Mostly owing to the fly, we are really pleased with the weather resistance of the C Bar 2.
 The sides stake out and away from the tent body.
 The vestibule runs very low to the ground, which is excellent.
 There is also a flap of fly fabric that covers over the zipper.
 This is a very common feature to find between models, but we like that it keeps precipitation from finding its way into the vestibule.